spatialos/gdk-for-unity/docs/modules/mobile/local-deploy.md

 1. Select **SpatialOS** > **Mobile Launcher** to open the Mobile Launcher window.
 1. Fill in your **Development Team ID**.
 (There are instructions on where to find it on this [Stackoverflow topic](https://stackoverflow.com/a/47732584).)
 1. Select **Build XCode project** and wait for the build to complete.
-1. Select your device or simulator from the relevant dropdown.
+1. Select your Simulator or device from the relevant dropdown.
-   * If your device or simulator does not show up, you can select the button to the right of the dropdown to refresh the list.
+   * If your Simulator or device does not show up, you can select the button to the right of the dropdown to refresh the list.
-1. Select the **Launch iOS app on Simulator** or **Launch iOS app on Device**
+1. Select **Launch iOS app on Simulator** or **Launch iOS app on Device**.
    * Ensure the app isn't already running on the device, as this will cause the app to crash.
    * You may need to mark your Developer account as trusted on the target device.
-1. Play the game on your device or Simulator.
+1. Play the game on Simulator or your device.

+> As soon as you have built your iOS app once, you are able to launch your app for either local or cloud deployments.